- Actor, Director, Writer, Producer, Screenplay, Dialogue Writer

 In 2008, the actor made a cameo appearance in fantasy comedy God Tussi Great Ho starring Salman Khan, Sohail Khan, Priyanka Chopra and Amitabh Bachchan.
 The film, which had striking similarity to the 2003 Hollywood movie Bruce Almighty starring Jim Carrey and Jennifer Anniston turned out to a massive disaster at the box office.
 Over the next few years, Satish Kaushik did both comedic and serious roles in films like Milenge Milenge (2010), Double Dhamaal (2011), and Wedding Pullav (2015).
 In 2016, the actor played the role of tayaji in the crime drama Udta Punjab starring Shahid Kapoor, Alia Bhatt, Kareena Kapoor Khan and Diljit Dosanjh.
 The film, which is based on the drug abuse by the youth in the Indian state of Punjab received highly positive reviews from critics and turned out be a commercial hit.
-His 2019 release includes Judgemental Hai Kya (2019), Sab Kushal Mangal (2020) and Chhalaang (2020).
+His 2019 project includes Judgemental Hai Kya (2019), Sab Kushal Mangal (2020) and Chhalaang (2020).
 His 2021 release incldues Kaagaz.

 He has anchored a TV countdown show called Philips Top Ten.
 He played the lead role of Nawaab Jung Bahadur in SAB TV`s The Great Indian Family Drama, produced by Contiloe productions.
 Satish Kaushik was also seen on Star Plus` Sumit Sambhal Lega.